jasmineyliang/DH5160-week9/mini-project.md

      - **Objective:** Visualize the trend of "Physical inactivity" over year.

    - **Text Table:**
-     - **Objective:** Display key performance indicators such as "Average Life Expectancy" and "Average Health Factors."
+     - **Objective:** Display key performance indicators such as "Average Raw by Measure name."

    - **Create a Dashboard:**
      - **Objective:** Combine the above visualizations into a single interactive dashboard.